opentelekomcloud-docs/docsportal/doc/source/additional/glossary.rst

      A copy in a shard used for storing indices.
 It can be understood as a replica shard.

    replica set
-     A replica set consists of a set of mongod processes and provides a collection of data nodes to ensure data redundancy and high availability (HA).
+     A replica set in the DDS consists of a set of :term:`mongod` processes and provides a collection of data nodes to ensure data redundancy and high availability (HA).

    Replication factor
      The number of copies of a file is called the replication factor of that file.